PanMadzior/ReactiveDots/README.md

 Event listener components are managed components because they hold interface instance references.
 Therefore invoking interface methods have to be done on the main thread.
 Invoking them in jobs doesn't make much sense anyway.
 Bear in mind that many events, especially these which fires frequently, may have bad impact on your game performance.
 Also, be aware that event systems make sync points by default.

 # Known issues and limitations
-- You can only react to changes of simple unmanaged `IComponentData` components and maybe `ISystemStateComponentData`.
+- You can only react to changes of simple unmanaged `IComponentData` components and maybe `ICleanupComponentData`.
 Managed components won't work.
-There is no support for buffers either. `IComponentData` tags are not yet supported as they do not have any field.
-They need a custom generator.
+There is no support for buffers either.
-- Reactive systems does not work as intended when they are not marked as `[AlwaysUpdateSystem]`.
-Because of that, `[ReactiveSystem]` attribute derives from it, so you don't have to remember about that.
-I am not sure why is this a problem since systems register entity queries properly.
-Auto-generated jobs may be a problem here.
 - Reactive system's internal `IEntityBatchJob`, that checks for component changes, use some unity internal methods (like `InternalCompilerInterface.UnsafeGetChunkNativeArrayIntPtr`) for getting pointers to the component arrays.
 This way the job's performance is the same (or almost the same) as unity generated foreaches.
 I'm not sure if I should use said methods or something different.
 It works tho.
 - `EventType` in event attributes is not yet implemented.
 All events are generated with `EventType.All` for now.
 - Reactive components have to be written manually.
 You cannot generate components if you want to use them in ecs foreaches.
 Unity source generators do some magic on the component types under the hood.
 This forces some extra boilerplate code.
 - Some of the generated code are static singletons which hurt my heart.
 Would be great to make them more manageable and possibly without singletons.
-- Some of the generated code needs some cleaning.
+- Some of the generated code needs refactor.
+- Only systems deriving from `SystemBase` are supported. `ISystem`-based are not yet supported.
 - ...and for sure there is some more problems I am not yet aware of.

 # Planned features